 Happy Human’s tablet wrappers are made of 100% compostable materials

 Did you know?
 Happy Human has got your back with its tablets’ packaging being made of 100% compostable materials.
-The 3 layers are made of FSC-certified wood cellulose and other bio-polymers.
+The 3 layers are made of FSC-certified wood cellulose and other bio-polymers made of renewable plant starch.
 So you can rest easy knowing that you’re making the better choice, your regular choice with Happy Human :)

 These tablet wrappers are currently industrially compostable.
 It is still possible to break down our tablet wrappers within 180 days at home, but it must have the right balance of the following: